saurabh0719/saurabh0719.github.io/README.md

 #### Recent projects -

-* [jett](https://github.com/saurabh0719/jett) - Jett is a lightweight micro-framework for building Go HTTP services.
-Built on top of HttpRouter, enables subrouting and flexible addition of middleware at any level  🚀
+* **jett** - A lightweight micro-framework for building Go HTTP services.
+Built on top of HttpRouter, enables subrouting and flexible addition of middleware at any level  🚀 [Website](https://saurabh0719.github.io/jett/) | [Github](https://github.com/saurabh0719/jett)

-* [object-tracker](https://github.com/saurabh0719/object-tracker) - A pure python Object Change & History tracker.
-Monitor all changes in your object's lifecycle and trigger callback functions to capture them. 📝
+* **object-tracker** - A pure python Object Change & History tracker.
+Monitor all changes in your object's lifecycle and trigger callback functions to capture them. 📝 [Website](https://saurabh0719.github.io/object-tracker/) | [Github](https://github.com/saurabh0719/object-tracker)

-* [elara](https://github.com/saurabh0719/elara) - Elara DB is an easy to use, lightweight persistent key-value store that can also be used as a fast in-memory cache.
-Manipulate data structures in-memory, encrypt database files and export data. 📂
+* **elara** - Elara DB is an easy to use, lightweight persistent key-value store that can also be used as a fast in-memory cache.
+Manipulate data structures in-memory, encrypt database files and export data. 📂 [Website](https://saurabh0719.github.io/elara/) | [Github](https://github.com/saurabh0719/elara)

-* [go-hashlru](https://github.com/saurabh0719/go-hashlru) - A simple thread-safe and fixed size LRU.
-Based on the Hashlru Algorithm 🔃
+* **go-hashlru** - A simple thread-safe and fixed size LRU.
+Based on the Hashlru Algorithm 🔃 [Website](https://saurabh0719.github.io/go-hashlru/) | [Github](https://github.com/saurabh0719/go-hashlru)

 Reach out to me to talk software engineering, football or food! :)